Before the world reopens, decisions should be made about who returns to the office and who doesn’t. Read on for a few considerations.

 The future is hybrid

 This finding comes from one of the most intensive studies on the future of remote work, conducted late last year by McKinsey & Co.
 Its analysis of 800 occupations in nine countries found that professional occupations are most likely to retain some mix of remote and in-person work.
-Some of the findings are predictable, such as the suitability of remote work for tasks that are performed autonomously and require little with others.
-Occupations in finance, insurance, professional services and information technology often show little to no loss from remote work.
+Some of the findings are predictable, such as the suitability of remote work for tasks that are performed autonomously and require little interaction with others.
+Occupations in finance, insurance, professional services and information technology often show little to no productivity loss from remote work.

 By contrast, those tasks most suited to in-person work include mentoring, coaching, training, problem-solving and others that require giving advice and feedback.
 For occupations in these segments, the personal touch is still best suited for the office.